what2do949/face-detect/README.md

 Detect faces:
  python3 face-detect.py

- #This pre-load all picture in faces directory and check against new faces in webcam
+This pre-load all picture in faces directory and check against new faces in webcam

- #muli-thread functionality implement to automatically detect new pictures take.
+mulTi-thread functionality implement to automatically detect new pictures take.

- #faces are check against json server : Example data [{"teacherName":"Frits","studentList":["邓姝婷","周曦彤","刘军妮","刘燕","王亮"],"className":"16.getting a job","time":"2019-05-08 10:00:00"},]
+Faces are check against json server example url :

+Example data [{"teacherName":"Frits","studentList":["邓姝婷","周曦彤","刘军妮","刘燕","王亮"],"className":"16.getting a job","time":"2019-05-08 10:00:00"},]